afunnydev/tinysociety/content/articles/2018-06-25-how-to-find-land-for-tiny-houses.md

 ## Renting Land for a Mobile Tiny House

 The first scenario I’ll look at is the most common one: finding land to rent for a Tiny House on wheels.
-As far as factors for choosing a location go, you’ll want to also take a look at the **Buying Land for a Tiny House** section below.
+As far as factors for choosing a location, you’ll want to also take a look at the **Buying Land for a Tiny House** section below.

-### Online resources
+### Online resources for renting a land

 Thankfully, some great resources are emerging for connecting Tiny House owners with land hosts who are happy to welcome a Tiny House onto their property in exchange for rent.
 In some cases, you can trade for skilled labor, property caretaking, help with farm crops or ranch animals, or any other needs that the unique property owner might have.